Guide to Utilization Management

 Value-based organizations implement comprehensive pre-surgical protocols:

-• Glycemic Control: Achieving HbA1c under 8% reduces surgical site infections by 40% and decreases length of stay by 2 days.24 Programs include endocrinology consultation, continuous glucose monitoring for high-risk patients, and perioperative insulin protocols.
+• Glycemic Control: Achieving HbA1c <8% is associated with lower infection rates (up to 40% lower) and reduced length of stay up to 2 days Programs include endocrinology consultation, continuous glucose monitoring for high-risk patients, and perioperative insulin protocols.

-• Nutritional Support: Malnutrition affects 30% of surgical patients and doubles complication rates.26 Nutritional screening and supplementation reduce infections by 25% and improve wound healing.
+• Nutritional Support: Malnutrition affects 30-50% of surgical patients and is linked to 2–3-fold higher complication rates.28 Routine nutritional screening and supplementation reduce infections and improve wound healing.29

-• Functional Conditioning: Structured prehabilitation programs improve recovery time by 30% through targeted exercise, respiratory training, and cognitive preparation.27
+• Functional Conditioning: Structured prehabilitation programs improve recovery time by 10-30% through targeted exercise, respiratory training, and cognitive preparation.30

 Site of Service Optimization in Value-Based Models